Oneflow-Inc/oneflow-documentation/en/docs/basics/08_nn_graph.md

     flow.save(graph, "1/model")
 ```

-The key sections in the above code:：
+The key points in the above code:

 - Define a `MyGraph` class, which simply encapsulates the `nn.Module` object (`return self.model(*input)`), which is only used to convert `nn.Module` into a `Graph` object.
 - Instantiate the `Graph` object（`graph = MyGraph(model)`).